OptimFinance/odao-proposals/0006-POLAndSplash/0006-POLAndSplash.md

 To simplify the accounting, 1% is worth 175k ADA, and to provide it as per terms of the agreement into LP requires 175/8*2 = 43.75k ADA in the 80/20.

 ODAO is offered a swap of OPTIM at spot price for 1% of SPLASH, and, 1.5% guaranteed SPLASH allocation with ADA.
-Cost of LP calculated above is 2.5*43.75k = 109.375k ADA.
+Cost of the LP calculated above is 2.5*43.75k = 109.375k ADA.
 On top of the 175k * 1.5, equalling in total ADA cost of 371.875k ADA.
 Plus, obviously, the cost of OPTIM, which would be issued from noncirculating supply (as it is planned to be put into LP, from the Public allocation).

 We can only estimate the required amount of OPTIM but we can bound it by the recent price points between 380k OPTIM and 170k OPTIM depending on where the price will be at the time of the execution of the swap.